 2.19 The PDPA permits the collection, use and disclosure of personal data without consent (and in the case of collection, from a source other than the individual) in circumstances provided in the Second (collection of personal data without consent), Third (use of personal data without consent) and Fourth Schedules (disclosure of personal data without consent) to the PDPA respectively.
-Such exceptions include where the collection, use or disclosure of personal data is necessary for evaluative purposes.
-However, these exceptions to the Consent Obligation do not affect rights or obligations by or under other law.
-For example, even if an exception applies under the PDPA, organisations are required to comply with legal obligations of confidentiality that they may have.
+Such exceptions include where the collection, use or disclosure of personal data is necessary for evaluative purposes9.